 Traeger Pellet Grills Review: Traeger Pellet grills BBQ 155.01 19.5 BTU

-One plate buffet, with a cat’s portion of food, bland seasoning and boring atmosphere may be nice to show off to your peers or date, but it will never be able to satisfy your appetite and you know it very well too!
-There are some things lives that do not have to cost you a fortune, and does not require you to cross the seven seas to be able to enjoy.
-Nothing hits the spot like a good old, southern style barbecue and grill on the backyard with your friends and family.
+One plate buffet, with a cat’s portion of food, bland seasoning, and boring atmosphere may be nice to show off to your peers or date, but it will never be able to satisfy your appetite and you know it very well too!
+There are some things lives that do not have to cost you a fortune and do not require you to cross the seven seas to be able to enjoy.
+Nothing hits the spot like a good old, southern-style barbecue and grill in the backyard with your friends and family.
 There is no food more coveted and guarded in the family that your grandma’s beer can chicken with her secret blend of spices.

-Traeger has a long and valuable part in the world of grills and BBQ.
-Initially it began in Oregon in the 1990s when Joe Traeger developed and patented the Traeger pellet grill in 1985 and 1986, respectively.
+Traeger has a long and valuable part of the world of grills and BBQ.
+Initially, it began in Oregon in the 1990s when Joe Traeger developed and patented the Traeger pellet grill in 1985 and 1986, respectively.
 While the initial production was slow since it was able to cover only a small geographical location and crowd, the popularity of its quality work triggered its eventual mass production.
-Its quality is what lead it to reach the home of many consumers.
-Traeger is committed to providing quality grills, skilled workmanship and the richest flavor in their pellets.
-All of its grills feature 6 uses: grill, bake, smoke, slow cook, braise and BBQ.
+Its quality is what leads it to reach the home of many consumers.
+Traeger is committed to providing quality grills, skilled workmanship, and the richest flavor in their pellets.
+All of its grills feature 6 uses: grill, bake, smoke, slow cook, braise, and BBQ.

 Features of the Traeger Pellet grills BBQ 155.01 19.5 BTU

 The Traeger pellet grills have a 292 square inch cooking surface area.
-They weigh 70 pounds and measure 21 inch by 23 inch by 21 inch in dimensions.
+They weigh 70 pounds and measure 21 inches by 23 inches by 21 inches in dimensions.
 It is made out of steel and arrives in a black and bronze body.
-It has an automatic auger, an electronic auto start and a digital temperature control.
-The Traeger Pellet grills also feature a Digital Thermostat Control which detects the temperatures inside the grills using an RTD detector, and instructs the auger to fuel the fire and release the pellets according to that.
-Other than that, they also come with a manual temperature setting of smoke, medium and high.
+It has an automatic auger, an electronic auto-start, and digital temperature control.
+The Traeger Pellet grills also feature a Digital Thermostat Control which detects the temperatures inside the grills using an RTD detector and instructs the auger to fuel the fire and release the pellets according to that.
+Other than that, they also come with a manual temperature setting of smoke, medium, and high.

 Convenience and User Comfort

-This amazing grill also come with an auto ignition and shut down.
+This amazing grill also comes with auto ignition and shut down.
 Traeger Pellet grills are also recommended to be used to Traeger’s pellets.
 Traeger’s pellets are claimed to be one of the purest wood pellets available; free of any sawdust or binders.
-It also comes with a 3 year limited warranty
+It also comes with a 3-year limited warranty

 - Traeger Pellet grills are easy to assemble and fit into small spaces due to its compact size.